 Most anti-allergy eye drops are available over the counter from pharmacies, but not from supermarkets.

-There are some allergy drops available over the counter, so no prescription required.
+There are some allergy drops available over the counter, so no prescription is required.
 For most hay fever sufferers the antihistamine eye drops Zaditen or Livostin can be effective.
 There is also Lomide, a mast cell stabiliser eye drop, that is also available over the counter.

 Not all anti-allergy eye drops are antihistamines or mast cell stabilisers.
 There is a group of eye drops that act in a very different way, called vasoconstrictors or decongestants.
 Albalon (and Albalon-A), Clear Eyes (and Clear Eyes-A) and Naphcon (and Naphcon-A) will usually help reduce redness, itchiness and swelling but they aren’t recommended for people with some forms of glaucoma, or with risks factors for angle closure glaucoma.
 They also aren’t recommended for long term use, so if you’ve not used them before check in with your eye care professional.